-2.3.1 CRM Process Model

-Marketing, sales, and service are primary business functions [26] with the characteristics of a high degree of direct customer interaction and knowledge intensity.
+2.3.1 CRM process model.
+Marketing, sales, and service are primary business functions (Porter and Millar, 1985) with the characteristics of a high degree of direct customer interaction and knowledge intensity.
 We derive our process model by detailing these functions into relevant business processes, which may be cross-functional.
-A CRM business process involves the processing of customer knowledge to pursue the goals of relationship marketing.
-Usually it also involves direct customer contact and the exchange of information or services between enterprise and customer.
+A CRM business process involves the processing of customer knowledge to pursue the goals of RM.
+Usually, it also involves direct customer contact and the exchange of information or services between enterprise and customer.
 Such processes are either triggered by the customer with the aim of receiving information or services or by the enterprise with the aim of delivering information or services to customers.
 Each process handles a specific business object which distinguishes it from other processes.
-Based on [31, pp. 57 et seqq.] and our own action research experience we identified campaign management, lead management, offer management, contract management, complaint management, and service management as the six relevant CRM business processes (cf. figure 1).
+Based on the three primary processes identified by Porter (1998), and the definition of sub-processes and tasks common in CRM literature (Kotler, 2003; Peppers and Rogers, 1993; Unruh, 1996) as well as our own action research experience we identified campaign management, lead management, offer management, contract management, complaint management, and service management as the six relevant CRM business processes (Figure 1).

-Campaign management is the core marketing process which fulfills the idea of interactive, individualized contacts in contrast to traditional transaction marketing [13, p.11].
+Campaign management is the core marketing process which fulfills the idea of interactive, individualized contacts in contrast to traditional transaction marketing (Grönroos, 1994, p.
+11).
 It deals with the planning, realization, control and monitoring of marketing activities towards known recipients.
-Marketing campaigns are individualized (one-to-one marketing [24]) or segment specific and offer communication channels for feedback.
+Marketing campaigns are individualized (one-to-one marketing) (Peppers and Rogers, 1993) or segment specific and offer communication channels for feedback.
 The objective of campaign management is to generate valuable opportunities or "leads" as the basis for lead management.